Enhanced dynamic zones

 You can also configure an enhanced dynamic zone for use in a policy.
 When a zone is used in a policy, it defines the conditions that must be met when users sign in.

-If you've enabled the Block all requests from anonymizers self-service feature, your org has a default enhanced dynamic zone that includes all anonymizing proxies.
-You can't delete or rename this zone, and you can’t add locations or ASNs to it.
+Your org has a default enhanced dynamic zone that includes all anonymizing proxies.
+You can't delete or rename this zone, and you can't add locations or ASNs to it.
+The DefaultEnhancedDynamicZone is in an inactive state by default.
+Activate it to block all anonymizing proxies.

 When an enhanced dynamic zone is used as a blocklist, a security.request.blocked event appears in the System Log.